Campervan Reviews

 Let us do the maths that Hymer would probably prefer you did not.

-You start at £63,970 for a Redwood 600 in Trail specification.
+You start at £63,970 for a Redwood 600 in Trail specification, and that is a two-berth.
+If you want the four-berth version most families picture, you need the pop-top roof, an option dealers have quoted at around £4,200.
 You add the automatic gearbox at £3,420.
 The Driving Comfort Package at £3,420.
 And the Explorer equipment line at £3,270 for diesel heating and winter capability.
-That is £74,080 before you have even looked at LED headlights (£1,020), seat heating, a towbar (£810), all-terrain tyres (£1,920), or a heated windscreen (£240).
+With the pop-top, that is around £78,280 before you have even looked at LED headlights (£1,020), seat heating, a towbar (£810), all-terrain tyres (£1,920), or a heated windscreen (£240).
+Leave the pop-top off and stay a two-berth and you are nearer £74,000.

 To be fair to Hymer, this is not a trick unique to them.
 Almost every manufacturer in the campervan market prices their base models competitively and then recovers margin on the options list.
 It is how the industry works.
 But it is worth understanding before you fall in love with that starting figure.